Florida wildlife agency approves black bear hunting, despite protests

-ORLANDO, Fla., June 24 (Reuters) - Florida’s wildlife agency on Wednesday approved a black bear hunt in October, which it called a bear management tool, despite strong public opposition.
+ORLANDO, Fla.
+(Reuters) - Florida’s wildlife agency on Wednesday approved a black bear hunt in October, which it called a bear management tool, despite strong public opposition.

 Dozens of people spoke for almost five hours at the Florida Fish and Wildlife Conservation Commission meeting in Sarasota, and commissioners said about 75 percent were opposed to the hunt.